 - How to strengthen and improve control and verification activities?

-Group work: What if irregularities are found?
+Group Work: What if Irregularities are Found?

-- Work on a real life example
+- Work on real life examples

 - Identifying results and requirements